 January 9, 2017 ~ Source NDTV

-The carcass was found by the patrolling forest guards in Padurijan area near the Sildubi camp this morning, a Kaziranga National Park official said, adding that the animal died due to natural causes and the horn was intact.
+The authorities reported that the dead body of the animal was found lying at the Padurijan area near the Sildubi Camp at Kaziranga National Park.
+Authorities have added that the Rhino death was caused due to natural causes and the horn was found intact.

 July 30, 2016 ~ Source NDTV